Weighing stars from birth to death: mass determination methods across the HRD: Introduction and motivation: the need for stellar masses

 Unfortunately, while being so basic, this quantity is at the same time extremely difficult to determine, as there exists no direct observable that would yield it.
 Therefore, one usually has to resort to indirect methods, most of which in themselves are model-dependent.
 A notable exception are dynamical masses derived from multiple-star systems.

 In this review, we summarize a variety of methods to estimate -- if not determine -- stellar masses.
 These methods are often applicable to specific stars or stellar aggregates only.
 They may depend on specific available observables, but may also be suited for cross-calibration of methods.
 Apart from introducing methods and problems in stellar mass determinations, the review also contains a suggested list of benchmark stars that may serve as cross-calibration objects.
+At all moments, the reader should be aware that this paper deals with determination of present-day mass of stars.
+Relating this to the initial mass of the star requires accurate understanding of stellar winds or past history of star, e.g. mass exchange in binary or multiple systems.
+Such topics go beyond the scope of this review article.

+The paper contains a lot of information.
+Before going any further, most readers might find it convenient to first turn to Sect.~\ref{sec:summary} in which we present a summary of the methods, including a comprehensive table.
+It also includes the idea of a mass ladder, represented with a summary plot showing the accuracy/precision of methods and range of applicability.
+Sect.~\ref{sec:summary} may also help the reader to decide on which sections to focus her/his attention.

-In the next subsections, a number of astrophysical topics will be highlighted, illustrating why knowledge of stellar masses is indispensible.
-Subsequently, the main part of the paper treats various methods of mass determination, covering the entire Hertzsprung-Russell Diagram (HRD hereafter).
+In the next subsections, a number of astrophysical topics will be highlighted, illustrating why knowledge of stellar masses is indispensable.
+Subsequently, the main part of the paper treats various methods of mass determination, covering the entire Hertzsprung--Russell Diagram (HRD hereafter).
 For the sake of clarity and consistency, we adopt the following definition and terminology in terms of the ranges covered for the mass: low-mass stars have $M \lesssim 1.3\,\msun$, intermediate-mass stars have $1.3 \lesssim M \lesssim 8\,\msun$, and high-mass stars cover $M \gtrsim 8\,\msun$.
+A glossary for acronyms used in the paper is included in the last section.